By March 1 of every year, Oregon businesses are required to report any hazardous substance in a

 information is available online and accessible at any time.
 Click here for additional information.

-OSFM collects hazardous substance incident reports from emergency responders.
-HazMat incidents that occurred from 1985-2009 can be researched in the Hazardous Substance Incident Searchable Database.
-HazMat incidents that occurred from 2010-current year can be researched utilizing the annual Hazardous Substance Incident Report Excel spreadsheets.
+The OSFM collects hazardous substance incident reports from emergency responders.
+Hazmat incidents from 1985-2009 can be found in the hazardous substance incident searchable database.
+Hazmat incidents from 2010 through the current year can be found using the annual hazardous substance incident report excel spreadsheets.
 The current year's report is updated monthly.

 Click here for additional information.

-To obtain specific information or a custom report regarding hazardous substance storage or HazMat incidents, please submit a public records request.
+For specific information or a custom report on hazardous substance storage or hazmat incidents, please submit a public records request.